Scrum-Waves/Smart-Way/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an academic work for fo the subject UI/UX.

 A few resources to get you started if this is your first Flutter project: